-Home address: Any allegations received by the admission authority of people providing false or accommodation addresses when applying for school places shall be fully investigated and, if found to be true, it could lead to a criminal prosecution and withdrawal of an allocated place.
-Schools have been advised by Bournemouth, Poole and Christchurch Council to ask parents/carers to provide proof of residence (for example utility bills) before admitting a child.
-Bournemouth, Poole and Christchurch local authority (LA) will also carry out checks as appropriate1.
+Home address: Any allegations received by the Admission Authority of people providing false accommodation addresses when applying for school places shall be fully investigated and, if found to be true, it could lead to a criminal prosecution and withdrawal of an allocated place.
+Schools have been advised by Bournemouth, Christchurch and Poole Council to ask parents/carers to provide proof of residence (for example utility bills) before admitting a child.
+Bournemouth, Christchurch and Poole Council (LA) will also carry out checks as appropriate.
 A child's home address is defined as the address at which the child is normally resident or, where a child lives at more than one address, the address at which the child lives for the majority of the time.
 Where the home address is unclear, the Admission Authority will determine the appropriate address taking into account factors such as the address to which child is registered with their GP, hospital, dentist and / or optician, and / or where child related benefits (if eligible) are payable.
-For the avoidance of doubt, the application will be processed using the address that meets this definition, rather that the address stated by the parent in the application, if different.
+For the avoidance of doubt, the application will be processed using the address that meets this definition, rather than the address stated by the parent in the application, if different.